jarmo/secrets/README.md

 * does not allow to recover any passwords when vault password has been forgotten - there's no built-in backdoor;
 * does not generate any passwords - use [proper tools](https://linux.die.net/man/1/pwgen) for that, but avoid [improper ones](http://seclists.org/oss-sec/2018/q1/11);
 * does not auto-fill any passwords anywhere (you [don't want](https://freedom-to-tinker.com/2017/12/27/no-boundaries-for-user-identities-web-trackers-exploit-browser-login-managers/) that anyway) - it's up to you how you will fill your passwords;
+* does not have a running application when no password is needed for retrieval - less chance of your [secrets to be leaked](https://www.securityevaluators.com/casestudies/password-manager-hacking/);
-* does not have any mobile apps nor browser plugins - less chance of your secrets to be leaked;
+* does not have any mobile apps nor browser plugins - less possible attack vectors.

 ## Is it secure?

 **Yes**, as long as its underlying cryptography is not broken.
 However, there are no 100% secure systems and there's no way to guarantee that.
-All in all, I'd say that using this is more secure than using any other SaaS as a password manager because everything is under your control.
+All in all, I'd say that using this is more secure than using any SaaS as a password manager because everything is under your control.
 The most secure system is not a software itself, but it's how and where you use it.

 ## Installation

-Download latest binary from [releases](https://github.com/jarmo/secrets/releases) extract it and add it to somewhere in your **PATH**.
+Download latest binary from [releases](https://github.com/jarmo/secrets/releases), extract it and add it to somewhere in your **PATH**.
 That's it.

 *Of course, you're free to compile your own version of binary to be 100% sure that it has not been tampered with, since this is an open-source project after all.*